syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/getting-started.md

 By default, you can choose from the following layouts available in the SfPopupLayout using the property [SfPopupLayout.AppearanceMode](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.AppearanceMode.html).

-* [OneButton](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.AppearanceMode.html): Shows the SfPopupLayout with OneButton in the footer view.
+* [OneButton](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.AppearanceMode.html): Shows the SfPopupLayout with one button in the footer view.
 This is the default value.
-* [TwoButton](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.AppearanceMode.html): Shows the SfPopupLayout with TwoButtons in the footer view.
+* [TwoButton](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.AppearanceMode.html): Shows the SfPopupLayout with two buttons in the footer view.

 You can also customize the entire view of the pop-up by loading the templates or custom views individually for the header, body, and footer.

-#### Load a view as ContentView of the SfPopupLayout
+#### Load a view as content view of the SfPopupLayout

 Any view can be added as the pop-up content using the [SfPopupLayout.PopupView.ContentView](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.PopupView~ContentView.html) property to refresh it.